1coderookie/Kobra2PlusInsights/docs/hardware/bed.md

 |:----------------:|:------------------:|
 | ![Bedplate top](../assets/images/bed_K2Pro_bedplate-labeled_web.jpg) | ![Bedplate underside](../assets/images/bed_K2Pro_bedplate-underside_web.jpg) |

-The build volume is 220x220mm.
+The build volume is 320x320mm.
-Anycubic states in the official specs that the *size* is 220x220mm as well - which is definitely wrong and misleading though, as the *physical* dimension of the bed is 230x230mm.
+Anycubic states in the official specs that the *size* is 320x320mm as well - which is definitely wrong and misleading though, as the *physical* dimension of the bed is 330x330mm.

 !!! warning "Attention: Bed Size"

-    If you're looking for a bedplate, a magnetic foil or just a PEI plate from a third party company, you need to get yourself a *230x230mm* plate, otherwise it would be too small!
+    If you're looking for a bedplate, a magnetic foil or just a PEI plate from a third party company, you need to get yourself a *330x330mm* plate, otherwise it would be too small!
-    As it seems that most parts out there are either 220x220mm or 235x235mm, get yourself the 235x235mm version then.
-There is about 4mm space between the z-axis aluminum frames and the original bedplate, so if you pay attention to position e.g. the bigger PEI plate from the aftermarket correctly, then it'll fit.

 The temperature of the bed should reach about ≤230°F/110°C maximum and therefore it's possible to successfully print e.g. ABS, PETG and TPU (by using a housing though) besides PLA.